cristianastan2/AOES-CLIM670-CESM-LandModeling/_episodes/02-Land-Experiments.md

 {: .challenge}

-## Understand Differences between Land Compsets
+## Experiment 2: Explore Differences between Land Compsets

 Run the same configuration as above, but with a different compset.